 Attracting Bidders.
-We believe our proprietary customer database, which contains over 620,000 customer names from approximately 200 countries, significantly enhances our ability to market our auctions effectively.
-We typically send over 45,000 full-color auction brochures for each auction to strategically selected customers from our database.
-We also conduct targeted regional and industry-specific advertising and marketing campaigns.
-In addition, we post information about the majority of the consigned equipment at upcoming auctions on our website so that potential bidders can review equipment descriptions and view photographs of many of the items to be sold.
-We had 335,900 bidder registrations at our industrial auctions in 2009 compared to 277,560 in 2008.
+We believe our proprietary customer database, which contains over 530,000 customer names from approximately 190 countries, significantly enhances our ability to market our auctions effectively.
+We typically send send tens of thousands of print and digital direct marketing materials to strategically selected customers from our database as part of our comprehensive auction marketing service.
+We also conduct targeted regional and industry-specific advertising and marketing campaigns and use social media to generate awareness.
+In addition, we present information about the majority of the consigned equipment at upcoming auctions on our website so that potential bidders can review equipment descriptions and view photographs of many of the items to be sold.
+We had over 340,000 bidder registrations at our industrial auctions in 2010 compared to approximately 335,000 in 2009.

 Attracting Equipment.
 We solicit equipment consignments ranging from single pieces of equipment consigned by local owner-operators to large equipment fleets offered by multi-national consortiums upon the completion of major construction projects.
 For larger consignments, our service typically begins with an equipment appraisal that gives the prospective consignor a credible estimate of the value of the appraised equipment.
 We believe that our consignors choose to sell their equipment at our auctions, rather than through other channels or other auctioneers, because they believe that selling at a Ritchie Bros. auction is the best way to maximize the net proceeds on the sale of their assets.
-During 2009 we received 37,041 industrial auction consignments, typically comprised of multiple lots, compared to 36,595 consignments in 2008.
+During 2010, we generated 40,894 industrial auction consignments, typically comprised of multiple lots, compared to 37,041 consignments in 2009.